 Collectively, neglected tropical diseases kill approximately 1 million people worldwide each year and malaria kills an additional 880,000.
 More than a quarter of a million children with HIV die every year.

-DNDi is headquartered in Geneva, Switzerland, with a team of 50 scientific researchers and other professionals.
-In addition to the office in the U.S., the organization has five regional offices in Kenya, India, Brazil, Japan, and Malaysia, and one project support office in the Democratic Republic of Congo.
+DNDi is headquartered in Geneva, Switzerland, with a team of 250 scientific researchers and other professionals.
+In addition to the office in the U.S., the organization has five regional offices in Kenya, India, Brazil, Japan, Malaysia, and South Africa, and one project support office in the Democratic Republic of Congo.

 DNDi North America, an affiliate of DNDi, is a registered 501(c)(3) organization in the United States that works to strengthen and expand DNDi‘s scientific, advocacy, and fundraising efforts in the region.